eventxtra/dory-http-proxy/README.md

-# dinghy-http-proxy
+# dory-http-proxy

-the http proxy container that dinghy uses
+forked from dinghy-http-proxy for SSL support.
+Not pushed upstream since the solution here is temporary.